Oster Extra Large Digital Countertop Oven ReviewPrice: $150 List

 The Oster received a score of 3 on our ease of use test.
 This was the worst score in this metric, well behind the top score of 9.
 It was the only model we tested that uses a touch control panel rather than buttons.
 This is similar to the controls you would find on cheaper microwaves where there are no raised buttons, just a flat piece of rubbery feeling material with buttons printed on it.
 It was incredibly hard to press these 'buttons' on the Oster, often taking multiple attempts.
 This, combined with the fact that there was no audible feedback when a button was pressed, meant it was very difficult to tell if the oven had recognized our commands.
 It has individual buttons to select each of its six cooking modes: toast, bake, broil, warm, defrost, and pizza.
 Conspicuously absent is a bagel function, and it doesn't provide a count down timer when in toast mode.
 Oddly, the oven does not indicate when it's done preheating.
 The manual suggests turning it on for seven minutes before putting food in if you want to preheat, but our testing found indicated that the oven did not get up to temperature in that amount of time.
 This additional step felt unnecessary and lost the Oster a lot of points in our test.
 Additionally, the convection fan was the loudest of the bunch, the only one that was loud enough to be annoying.

 The Oster was at the bottom of our temperature accuracy testing, scoring a 2 in a metric that saw scores as high as 9.
-When set to 350˚ it was 10˚ hot at the 15 minute mark and rose to 25˚ hot at the 30 minute mark.
+The oven was constantly above our set temperature of 350˚.
+After 15 minutes of reaching our set temperature it was already 10˚ above and at 30 minutes it was 25˚ over the set temperature.
 When set to both 400˚ and 450˚ it consistently ran 25˚ hot.
 This could be part of the reason it tended to burn a lot of the food we made in it.

 The Oster received a 6 on our frozen meal preparation test, putting it right in the middle of a closely packed field that had scores between 5 and 8.
 It cooked frozen pizzas fairly evenly, but often burned crusts and over browned the cheese and pepperoni.
 If you don't like crunchy pizza you may want to reduce the time or temperature in the Oster.
 Tater tots came out a bit better, with dark but not burned outsides and chewy insides.